MannyBinning/sports-zone/README.md

 <p align="center">
   <img src="static/images/database4.jpg" alt="Database" width="600"/>
 </p>

-This website has been created to sell products for Men, Women, Kids and Accessories for all, therefore, I have created categories that will contain the products for each gender and age.
-These four categories have been separated into two styles such as clothing categories and equipment categories.
-These categories consist of storage for the id, name and friendly name.
+‘Sports Zone' has been created to sell a range of sporting products for Men, Women, Kids and Accessories for all.
+To distinguish each category, the website has clear-headed sections for users to browse.
+Each category has sub-categories for the two specific sports fields that ‘Sports Zone’ specialises in, Football and Cricket.
+As one of the main objectives of this website is simplicity, the sub-categories have also been divided into two separate sections, clothing and equipment.
+All categories consist of storage for the ID, name and friendly name.

-Given the categories, I had to work on the products that will be allocated to these categories.
-As mentioned above there are two types of products, clothing and equipment.
-These products consist of storage for the id, SKU, name, description, the category they are allocated to, has_sizes if they are in clothing categories, price, image_url, image.
+The products have been allocated to their specific fields on the website.
+The stored data for each product consist of ID, SKU, name, description, category, size, price, image URL and image.

-Once the user adds a product to the shopping bag there is an order line, where the product details are brought in from the storage.
-The details brought in are the Order, Product, Product Size if chosen, Quantity and Total.
+Once a product has been added to the online shopping bag, an order line is generated.
+The product details that are accumulated from the storage are order, product, product size, quantity and total.

-This website has given the user to create their profile where they can save the details attracting user to visit back to make further orders with ease.
-To achieve this the user id, user, full name, the full address is stored.
-These details are requested when the user visits the profile page and also can be amended there if needed.
+A profile page has been created to allow users to store their details to create ease for future purchases.
+The personal details that are stored on this page are user ID, user, full name, full address and telephone number.
+If required, the detail can also be amended by the user.

-Another this visible on the profile page is the order history where all the order details are brought in.
-These details are also brought in when the purchase is completed to show the user full details of the order.
-Items stored in this scenario are order number, order date, order items, full name, phone number, full address, order total, delivery cost and the total.
+The order history is available on each user's profile page.
+The information stored is; the order number, order date, order items, full name, phone number, full address, order total, delivery cost and the total.
+This data will also be applicable on the confirmation page once an order is completed.

 <div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>